 - For well babies at home, label the milk container with the date and time of the collection.

-- For hospitalized babies, write your baby’s name, medical record number, and the date and time of the milk collection.
+- For hospitalized babies, be sure to write your baby’s name, medical record number, and the date and time of the milk collection.
 Also note any medicines you have taken in the past 24 hours.

 - Refrigerate or freeze the expressed breast milk based on your baby’s feeding plan and if your baby is in the hospital.
 Follow these guidelines to know how long your breast milk can be stored and when it needs to be thrown away.